rebottle/multi-app/README.rst

 Values are only required where the default is to be changed.

-*Note this system is currently implemented through 'newMerge' and 'newStaticPage'*
+*Note this system is currently implemented through 'newMerge' and method 'app.static_file'* *bottle could be upgraded with full backward compatibility*

 Name Conflicts.
 ***************